claucece/Anonymous-Credentials-Meeting/meeting-2020.md

 * There are not much token reuse, and this is usually the case when the user has poor connectivity
 * Only a small number of tokens per user, because they are linked to a private key.
-This is practical because they have a UID
+This is practical because they have a UID.

 New construction: AB-VOPRF